 There are also regulations regarding who can authorize a burial permit and whether embalming is required before interment takes place (it usually isn’t).

-Burial and funeral laws in Virginia are governed by the state’s Department of Health.
+Burial and funeral laws in Vermont are governed by the state’s Department of Health.

 All funeral homes must be licensed by the department and abide by certain regulations when conducting funerals.